Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Asset Protection in Dubai

-Dubai offers newer but rapidly growing protection mechanisms: DIFC Trust (Dubai International Financial Centre), a common law trust with its own jurisdiction and independent court; Free Zone companies with corporate asset protection; and ADGM (Abu Dhabi Global Market) Foundation, a structure similar to the Panamanian foundation.
-The system is modern and well-regulated, but less historically consolidated and with less established case law than Panama.
+Dubai offers newer but growing instruments: DIFC Trust (Dubai International Financial Centre), a common law trust with independent jurisdiction and court; ADGM (Abu Dhabi Global Market) Foundation, a structure similar to the Panamanian Foundation; and Free Zone companies with asset protection.
+This is a modern and well-regulated system, but with less established case law and a shorter track record in international litigation.

 Path to citizenship and a second passport